 3. Emilia’s Crafted Pasta

 Where food is concerned, you are spoilt for choice!
 Choose from Indian dishes, pizza and pasta.
-If you have a few friends and can’t decide what food you want to eat, there’s plenty of cuisines here to pick from.
+If you have a few friends and can’t decide what food you want to eat, there are plenty of cuisines here to pick from.
 Or if you fancy some fusion food, try out their Indian Pasta.

 5. The Alice Houndsditch